 If you don't know much about Airbnb, it's the trendsetting travel app that lets you host other users, or be a guest in their homes.

-Holidaymakers can search for a huge variety of private rooms, flats and houses around the world using the app, but people are much more likely to host you if your profile's looking tip top.
+Holidaymakers can search a huge variety of private rooms, flats and houses around the world using Airbnb, but people are much more likely to host you if your profile's looking tip top.

 1. Perfect your profile

 You're selling yourself here!
-Although Airbnb pulls a profile pic and some basic info through from Facebook you can add plenty more, so fill in the 'Describe yourself' box and make it snappy and fun to stand out.
+Although Airbnb pulls a profile pic and some basic info through from Facebook, you can add plenty more.
+Fill in the 'describe yourself' box and make it snappy and fun to stand out.

 'Airbnb is about experiencing authenticity when you travel.
 So just be you when you describe yourself and you’ll likely connect with hosts who appreciate who you are.
 If you like to party, say so.
-If you love animals, mention it,' recommends Susan Douglas, the @TheAirbnbExpert.
+If you love animals, mention it,' says Susan Douglas, the @TheAirbnbExpert

 2. Dream big (or at least quirky)

 This isn't the time for a bland hotel - Airbnb is about staying somewhere you otherwise couldn't.
 Windmills, castles and treehouses are all available, so push the boat out (yep, there are boats too) and book something different.

 'In Spain we stayed at an old farmhouse with its own traditional yurt, all the way from Mongolia.
 It took an ordinary weekend to a whole new rel="noopener noreferrer" level,' says Esme Fox (@EsmeFox